Nissan Laurel 2000GX and 2000SGX Hardtops (1972)

 Road testing the Nissan Laurel 2000GX and 2000SGX Hardtops

-The Nissan Laurel, a pioneer of intermediate cars in Japan, underwent its first full model change on April 4th, following in the footsteps of its rival, the Corona Mark II.
-As a result, the Laurel received a larger, newly designed body that is closer in size to the Cedric.
+The Nissan Laurel, which pioneered the intermediate car class in Japan, underwent its first full model change on April 4th, closely following its rival, the Corona Mark II.
+As a result, the Laurel now has a larger, newly designed body that is closer in size to the Cedric.
 In addition to the previous G18/G20 four-cylinder engines, the series now also includes the L20 six-cylinder engine found in the Cedric/Gloria, Skyline GT, and Fairlady Z. The body is available in four-door sedan and two-door hardtop configurations.
 The hardtops retain the previous four-wheel independent suspension with MacPherson struts and coil springs in the front and semi-trailing arms and coil springs in the rear, while the sedans changed the rear suspension to a rigid leaf spring type (a step backward?).

 Our test models were the sportiest versions of the four-cylinder and six-cylinder hardtops, the 2000GX (four-cylinder) and 2000SGX (six-cylinder), as well as the top-of-the-line sedan, the 2000SGL (published separately).